mui/material-ui/pages/api/bottom-navigation.md

 # BottomNavigation

-<p class="description">The API documentation of the BottomNavigation React component.</p>
+<p class="description">The API documentation of the BottomNavigation React component.
+Learn more about the properties and the CSS customization points.</p>

 ```js
 import BottomNavigation from '@material-ui/core/BottomNavigation';